AlexandraCMB/02-push_swap/README.md

 ## Algorithm

 I started ambitiously wanting to do a recursive two pivot quick sort.
 However, between starting and finishing this project 42 London closed down, I moved to Paris and didn't touch code for 6 weeks whilst doing so.
-As such I have unitlised a simple yet efficient algorithm, the 'Butterfly Sort'.
+As such I have untilised a simple yet efficient algorithm, the 'Butterfly Sort'.

 A chunk/window is calculated based on the total amount of numbers ($x$) we are sorting.